 And to Aladdin (Mena Massoud), the hero, Jasmine is a prize to be won.
 Which he ultimately does, with the help of his trusty sidekick, Genie (Will Smith).

 The other element of the male gaze we need to talk about is the camera itself.
-Where we place the camera, and what we include in the frame, is just as important to how we view female characters as the way they are written in the screenplay.
+Where we place the camera, and what we include in the frame (camera framing), is just as important to how we view female characters as the way they are written in the screenplay.

 Bombshell recounts the story of how multiple female on-air talent at Fox News came forward to disclose how they had been sexually harassed (or worse) by sexual predator Roger Ailes (John Lithgow).